tarwn/lessthandot-hugo/blogs/content/posts/2010-08-16-sql-saturday-28-baton-rouge.md

   - sqlsaturday

 ---
-I&#8217;m in the air flying back from SQL Saturday 28 and wanted to capture my thoughts while the event was still fresh.
+I'm in the air flying back from SQL Saturday 28 and wanted to capture my thoughts while the event was still fresh.
 Overall I would have to rate it as a resounding success.
-Last year the event attracted 200 professionals from Baton Rouge and the surrounding area, this year attendance doubled to 400, with additional interest from about 200 more that weren&#8217;t able to make it.
+Last year the event attracted 200 professionals from Baton Rouge and the surrounding area, this year attendance doubled to 400, with additional interest from about 200 more that weren't able to make it.

 <div style="float: left; margin: .5em 2em .5em 0px; color: #666666; font-size: 80%; text-align: center;">
   <a href="http://yfrog.com/jd1bej" title="See the fullsize picture"><img src="http://tiernok.com/LTDBlog/sqlsat28_2010/patrick_leblanc.png" alt="Patrick LeBlanc (@patrickdba) speaking Friday night" /></a><br /> Patrick LeBlanc (<a href="http://sqldownsouth.blogspot.com/" title="Patrick LeBlanc's Blog">blog</a>|<a href="http://twitter.com/patrickdba" title="Patrick LeBlanc (@patrickdba) on twitter">twitter</a>)<br /> Speaking Friday night
 </div>

 The event featured [8 tracks][1], including SQL and .Net sessions.
 Several early-bird sessions kicked off around 7:30AM &#8211; I have to applaud those brave enough to speak in front of a crowd that early, as I was still getting appropriately caffeinated.
-In addition, INETA made it possible for Keith Elder ([blog][2]|[twitter][3]) to provide a full day&#8217;s &#8220;.Net From Scratch&#8221; training session.
+In addition, INETA made it possible for Keith Elder ([blog][2]|[twitter][3]) to provide a full day's “.Net From Scratch” training session.
 Steve Jones ([blog][4]|[twitter][5]) delivered the keynote, starting the day off with commentary on professional development, technical skill, and the importance of enjoying our jobs and finding balance in life.

 The dinner the night before was in a large enough venue that we were able to mingle and talk a good bit before the dinner appeared, and the food was both good and plentiful (which worked out well for those of us who had been eating airport fare).
 Patrick LeBlanc ([blog][6]|[twitter][7]) provided our mid-evening entertainment, welcoming everyone to the area and introducing us to the team that had worked so hard to put the event together.
-Somehow I managed to end up at the [Sparkhound][8] table, but they&#8217;re a friendly group and it made for a fun dinner.
+Somehow I managed to end up at the [Sparkhound][8] table, but they're a friendly group and it made for a fun dinner.

 <div style="float: right; margin: 2em; color: #666666; font-size: 80%; text-align: center;">
   <a href="http://yfrog.com/83a1rxj" title="See the fullsize picture"><img src="http://tiernok.com/LTDBlog/sqlsat28_2010/chris_eargle.png" alt="Chris Eargle (@kodefuguru) documenting his audience" /></a><br /> Chris Eargle (<a href="http://www.kodefuguru.com/" title="Chris Eargle's blog">blog</a>|<a href="http://twitter.com/KodefuGuru" title="Chris Eargle (@kodefuguru) on twitter">twitter</a>)<br /> Documenting his Audience